andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 ### Single-variable functions

-And, now that we can automatically differentiate functions…we can use this knowledge directly in our implementations.
+And, now that we can automatically differentiate functions, we can use this knowledge directly in our implementations.
 Let’s define a universal “lifter” of single-variable functions.